Meat is a staple food in many diets. It’s tasty, satisfying and is an excellent source of high-quality protein and other important nutrients.

 In addition, it’s important to choose a healthy fat when panfrying or stir-frying.

 Most vegetable and seed oils are high in polyunsaturated fats that are prone to damage at high temperatures.
-Heating these oils also promotes the formation of aldehydes, potentially cancer-causing chemicals found in cooking fumes (23).
+Heating these oils also promotes the formation of oxygenated aldehydes, potentially cancer-causing chemicals found in cooking fumes (23).

 Other healthy cooking fats that are stable at high temperatures include coconut oil, lard and tallow.